valdezpa09/homio/README.md

 ## **✅ What You’ll Need**

+Please make sure to make a full backup of your current home assistant state, its just best practice.
 Before jumping in, make sure you’ve got the basics covered:

 1. Home Assistant in storage Mode
 Even though Homio is written entirely in YAML, you should leave the Lovelace mode set to storage in configuration.yaml.
 This allows you to keep using the UI editor for other dashboards, while loading Homio as a YAML dashboard.